loupeteam/Loupe-UX-Server/README.md

 3. Upon running `server.exe`, you should see evidence that connection has occurred.
 If not, check that the TwinCAT PLC is running locally.

-#### Get webHMI client running
+#### Get Lux client running

 Follow the instructions in the README file in `<repo>/example/HMI/`

 #### Final state
-If everything has been set up correctly, the webHMI client will be able to read and write variables located on the TwinCAT PLC.
+If everything has been set up correctly, the Lux client will be able to read and write variables located on the TwinCAT PLC.